-Even if you’re an experienced runner, you want to be gradual about it.
+Even if you’re an experienced runner, you want to be gradual about it so that you don’t overtax your system.
 “For example, if I’m pretty comfortable running 50–53 miles per week, then I’ll want to start getting into 55–58 for 3 or so weeks before I cross into the 60-plus miles-per-week zone,” she says.
 “The adjustment period is crucial, and you’re much more likely to successfully adapt to bigger mileage if your body has progressively and consistently built into that mileage.”

 If you’re going for your first marathon and aren’t concerned about your pace, Johnson says to try and keep your long run to no more than 30 percent of your weekly mileage.
 (So for many runners, that means peaking around 16–18 miles for a long run.)
 “Going above that can put you at greater risk for injury and, quite frankly, can make you feel like crap,” she says.
 “It’s important to stay safe so you can make it to that start line.”